minvws/nl-covid19-coronacheck-website/en/guidepost.md

 <div markdown="1">
 A recovery certificate is proof that you have ever been tested positive for the presence of the Sars-Cov2 virus by the GGD.

 **Please note:** A recovery certificate is not provided on the basis of a self-test or a serological test.
-It has been agreed in a European context that a recovery certificate may only be issued on the basis of a PCR test and if the test was taken no less than 11 and no more than 180 days ago.
+It has been agreed in a European context that a recovery certificate may only be issued on the basis of a PCR test.
 For use within the Netherlands (for example for access to events), a recovery certificate is also issued based on an antigen test.

 CoronaCheck retrieves positive test results from the GGD.
 Both test results from the GGD itself and test results from other testing locations can be retrieved.
 These results must have been passed on to the GGD.

 More information about recovery certificates can be found on {{ site.data.links.herstelbewijs[page.lang] }}.